List of Suits characters: Jessica Pearson

 Jessica uses Mike's secret against him at the end of season 2, when she has him deliberately lose a case to ensure her merger with Darby International goes through, under the threat that she will use an anonymous letter to reveal Mike's status as an unlicensed attorney.
 This puts her at odds with Harvey, and even though she and Harvey work together on a case while she tries to make amends, she admits that if she had to do it all over again, she would.
 In the meantime, Mike cashed in a favor with the firm's I/T specialist to gain proof that the anonymous letter came from Jessica's hard drive, meaning Mike can now put Jessica's career in jeopardy should she reveal his secret.
-With this threat lifted, Harvey plots (with Darby's apparent compliance) to take over the New York office from Jessica.
-Eventually Harvey admits this to her, and their relationship is temporarily destroyed.
+With this threat lifted, Harvey plots, with Darby’s apparent compliance, to take over the New York office from Jessica.
+Eventually, Harvey admits this to her, and their relationship is temporarily destroyed.
 She remains angry for a while and make that clear to both Harvey and Edward.
 Eventually, she begins to empathize with Harvey, and as a consolation prize, makes him a name partner.

 After Ava's charges are dropped, Jessica forces Darby to begin negotiations to dissolve the merger.
-She agrees to waive the Harvard rule for Rachel and, after noting her long presence at the firm and overwhelming expertise as a paralegal, agrees to also pay for Rachel's law school tuition (as she did for Harvey).
+She agrees to waive the Harvard rule for Rachel and, after noting her long presence at the firm and overwhelming expertise as a paralegal, agrees to also pay for Rachel's law school tuition, as she did for Harvey.

-In season 4, it is revealed that Jessica had been engaging in a romantic relationship with a senior prosecutor for the SEC (Jeff Malone) for quite some time.
-She hires him at the firm at the beginning of the season, but insists to him that the romantic side of their relationship is finished as long as he is at the firm.
-She eventually relents and changes her mind on this, after Malone's respectful but incessant forcing of emotions on her, him wanting to keep both parts of their relationship.
-Eventually, she is forced to lie to Jeff about the truth behind Louis's sudden resignation and near-immediate return, which puts their relationship on the line.
-When Jeff finds out that she had been lying, he breaks up with her, and resigns from the firm a few days later.
+In season 4, it is revealed that Jessica had been involved in a romantic relationship with Jeff Malone, a senior prosecutor for the SEC, for quite some time.
+She hires him at the firm at the beginning of the season, but insists that the romantic aspect of their relationship is finished for the duration of his time at the firm.
+She eventually relents and changes her mind on this due to Malone's respectful but incessant forcing of his emotions on her.
+Eventually, she is forced to lie to Jeff about the truth behind Louis' sudden resignation and near-immediate return, which puts their relationship on the line.
+When Jeff uncovers her deceit, he breaks up with her and resigns from the firm a few days later.

-In season 6, Jessica leaves the firm to Louis and Harvey to explore more of herself by moving to Chicago live with Jeff.
+In season 6, Jessica leaves the firm to Louis and Harvey to explore more of herself by moving to Chicago to live with Jeff.
 She appears in season 7 on various occasions.